 - Add a few example ads to your site.

-If you need help creating custom post types, fields, or taxonomies, read the full explanation in Types documentation
+If you need help creating custom post types, fields, or taxonomies, read the full explanation in the Getting Started guide.

 Now, when your WordPress back-end is ready to store the items, it’s time to display them on the front-end.

 In Table 2 below, you will find some example templates you could create for your site and learn how Toolset can help you.

 Table 2: Example templates you might need for a directory site

 |Template||What you need to do|